 We have completed thousands of individual cold laser procedures and have almost two decades of experience in relieving chronic pain with laser therapy.

 Besides our experience, our office is unique because whether we are relieving peripheral neuropathy symptoms, knee pain, shoulder, back, neck or hip pain we can utilize 5 different types of cold lasers (oftentimes several are used simultaneously).
 Our healthcare team understands which laser or lasers are appropriate to use, for the condition and the severity of the problem being treated.

 We offer Cold Laser Therapy for the following conditions:

 - Hip Pain

 - Neck Pain

-** Our low back and neck programs also include non-surgical Spinal Decompression Therapy; which is FDA Cleared and very effective for treating sciatica, pinched nerves, herniated disc, bulging disc, degenerative disc disease, spinal stenosis, radiating leg or arm pain, and many other conditions.
+** Our low back and neck programs also include non-surgical Spinal Decompression Therapy; which is an has clinically shown to be very effective for relieving pain from sciatica, pinched nerves, herniated disc, bulging disc, degenerative disc disease, spinal stenosis, radiating leg or arm pain, and many other spinal conditions.
 Specifically, for neck and back pain sufferers, using a combination of both Cold Laser and Spinal Decompression Therapy is integral in achieving optimal results.
 We will customize your treatment plan according to your diagnosis, symptoms, and mobility.**